 Regulation of the Prescription Drug Benefit

-The Academy of Managed Care Pharmacy (AMCP) believes that the government should encourage an environment in which pharmacists working within managed care organizations (MCOs), including pharmaceutical benefit management (PBMs) companies, can continue to develop innovative and integrated strategies to manage prescription drug benefits for a given patient population.
-A properly developed and managed pharmacy benefit not only maximizes positive patient outcomes, but also helps to maintain the affordability of the prescription drug benefit itself.
-It is essential that managed care pharmacists have broad latitude to exercise their professional judgment in structuring drug benefit programs.
-These capabilities are important in order to provide a safe, clinically effective, and valuable prescription benefit that helps to moderate costs for individuals and employers purchasing prescription drug benefits.
+The Academy of Managed Care Pharmacy (AMCP) believes that the government should encourage an environment in which pharmacy professionals working within managed care organizations (MCOs) and pharmacy benefit managers (PBMs), can continue to develop innovative and integrated strategies to manage prescription drug benefits.
+A properly developed and managed pharmacy benefit optimizes patient outcomes while helping to maintain the affordability of the prescription drug benefit itself and providing equitable access for patients.
+It is essential that managed care pharmacy professionals have the latitude to exercise their professional judgment in structuring drug benefit programs to ensure a safe, clinically effective, and valuable prescription benefit that helps to moderate costs for individuals and payers.

-AMCP opposes statutory and regulatory proposals that unduly restrict the ability of pharmacists working within MCOs from utilizing tools and services that are essential for the management of a prescription drug benefit.
-These programs are managed by pharmacists and other health professionals with expertise in analyzing clinical trial and cost-effectiveness research, implementing medication evaluation policies, and designing benefits that promote higher-value therapies The imposition of restrictions on formulary design and prescription drug pricing prevents managed care pharmacists and other health professionals from considering the range of clinical, legal, quality‐of‐life, safety, and pharmacoeconomic factors which form the basis for the design and implementation of effective drug benefit strategies and programs.
-The goals of these strategies and programs are to utilize evidence-based medication use strategies that improve access to medication, enhance patient and population health outcomes, and ensure the appropriate use of health care dollars.
-Examples of strategies and programs that pharmacy benefit managers have developed and successfully implemented include drug utilization review, formulary management, and disease and health management.
-These programs encourage the appropriate, safe, and effective use of prescription drugs to improve patient outcomes.
+AMCP opposes statutory and regulatory proposals that unduly restrict the ability of pharmacy professionals working within MCOs and PBMs from utilizing tools and services that are essential for the management of a prescription drug benefit.
+These health professionals have the expertise to analyze clinical trial and cost-effectiveness research, implement medication evaluation policies, and design benefits that promote higher value therapies.
+Managed care pharmacy and other health professionals approach formulary design by considering available clinical (safety and efficacy), regulatory, quality‐of‐life, patient and provider experience, pharmacoeconomic data (such as total cost of care), and the unique needs of populations., These factors form the basis for the design and implementation of drug benefit strategies and programs.1 The goals of these drug benefit strategies and programs are to improve access to medication, enhance health outcomes through promoting evidence-based drug utilization, and enable the responsible use of health care dollars.2 Examples of strategies and programs that pharmacy benefit managers have developed and successfully implemented include drug utilization review, formulary and utilization management, and disease and health management.
+These tools promote the appropriate, safe, and effective use of prescription drugs to improve patient outcomes.
+Statutory or regulatory policies aimed at prescription drug benefits—specifically those that target or restrict prior authorization, drug utilization review, or other utilization management tools—make it more difficult for pharmacy professionals to ensure that patients receive the care they need at an affordable cost.

 Regulation of Formulary Design